jessebl/flowriter_studio_deploy/README.md

 # Ansible deployment for flowriter_studio

-Using Ansible as root on a CentOS server, deploy flowriter_studio on port 8000.
+Using Ansible with root/sudo privilege on CentOS and Ubuntu, deploy flowriter_studio.
+Defaults to running on port 8000, and is configured as a `systemd` service.

 ## Usage